 In lieu of flowers, please donate to a charity of your choice - or Middletown PBA 124, or even better, to a cancer charity.
 Just make sure the cancer charity does something to help cancer patients and survivors with comfort items, not one that fuels corporate greed.

-To plant a tree in memory of James Joseph Griffin, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Joseph Griffin, please visit our floral store.